 You can’t teach a kid to walk.
 You can’t tell him - hey don’t do that, that won’t work.
 The kid has to go through it himself and figure it out!

 I know, for sure, that those smart kids will figure it out, as long as they are making mistakes in the right direction.
 I wouldn’t want to steal their chance of revelation and learning.
 Isn’t that the true education?!

 It’s funny how making mistakes is considered a sin in education system.
 Failure is punished for.
 No doubt people are afraid to make mistakes and take chances!
 Really?
 Education without making mistakes?

 We are not just stopping them getting real education but losing a brilliant chance to be wrong.
 Oh!
 Isn’t that why we do it?
 Don’t let the kids go there - what if they prove us wrong?
 Then everything we thought we thought we knew would be wrong.
 Oh the fear!
 I bet the pope felt the same way when Galileo challenged their idea of earth being the center of universe.

 After all these years, still the same.
 Will we ever learn?
 Naah!
 Just send the kids to school and educate the curiosity out of them.
-And if they fall while trying to walk, deduct a marks or two.This piece was published on Nov 14, 2012.
+And if they fall while trying to walk, deduct a marks or two.This was published on Nov 14, 2012 and has 495 words.